aasaanjobs/ko-FormGenerator/README.md

 key to field and idDiv should be same .

-In a field 4 required attributes are : ['idDiv','idElm', 'element', 'name']
+In a field 1-4 Attributes are Always required except for break-element attributes are : ['idDiv','idElm', 'element', 'name']

 Attributes : 1-16;

 Required for Each field : {

 1.	"name" 		:	corresponds to the DOM property name of the DOM Elements

 2.	"element" 	:	specifies which template/DOM element we want

 3.	"idElm" 	:	is id of the DOM Element we are creating.

 4.	"idDiv" 	:	is the id of the Div that contains the DOM Element/ field.
-}

-Additional functionality : {

 5.	"labelName"		:	label Text for your field (String)

 6.	"placeholder"	:	placeholder for the elements (String)